shree180103/Activation-steering-on-MNIST-dataset/README.md

 - Add the vector to the activation during the forward pass, i.e ϕ(l)(steered)=ϕ(l)+v
 - you can also normalize it or multiply it with some scalar c to control the strength of the activation addition like ϕ(l)(steered)=ϕ(l)+c.v

+In this repository I have trained a shallow neural network to classify numbers 0-7 of the MNIST dataset, and activation steered the model to classify numbers 8 and 9, while still retaining the model's learned capabilities.

 # why activations and not features ?